Legal writing: Persuasive legal analysis

 The persuasive document, a motion or a brief, attempts to persuade a deciding authority to favorably decide the dispute for the author's client.
 Motions and briefs are usually submitted to judges, but also to mediators, arbitrators, and others.
 In addition a persuasive letter may attempt to persuade the dispute's opposing party.

 Persuasive writing is the most rhetorically stylized.
 So although a brief states the legal issues, describes authorities, and applies authorities to the question—as does a memorandum—the brief's application portion is framed as an argument.
 The author argues for one approach to resolving the legal matter and does not present a neutral analysis.

 Legal drafting

 Legal drafting creates binding legal text.
 It includes enacted law like statutes, rule and regulations; contracts (private and public); personal legal documents like wills and trusts; and public legal documents like notices and instructions.
-Legal drafting requires no legal authority citation and generally is written without a stylised voice.
+Legal drafting requires no legal authority citation and generally is written without a stylized voice.